 The Town of Collingwood now owns the site and while there have been many ideas and discussions regarding future redevelopment, no plans have been finalized.

-Sara Almas, Clerk – Town of Collingwood, says the Collingwood Terminals property is no longer actively on the real estate market.
+In January of this year, Sara Almas, Clerk – Town of Collingwood, said the Collingwood Terminals property is no longer actively on the real estate market.

 “Council agreed to undertake a number of capital asset reviews last year and the Terminals was one of the items.
 A comprehensive structural study on the facility was commissioned and the results of the study will be available soon for Council’s review and to facilitate the discussion on the future of this iconic facility.”